syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export-options.md

 ## Change page size

-Page size can be customized for the exported document using the `exportProperties`.
+The Syncfusion ##Platform_Name## Grid control allows you to customize the page size of the exported PDF document according to your requirements.
+This feature provides the flexibility to adjust the layout and dimensions of the exported PDF to fit different paper sizes or printing needs.

+To customize the page size for the exported document, you can set the [pageSize](../../api/grid/pdfExportProperties/#pagesize) property of the [pdfExportProperties](../../api/grid/pdfExportProperties) property to the desired page size.

-Supported page sizes are:
+Supported `pdfPageSize` are:
 * Letter
 * Note
 * Legal